We adapted this story that was published just prior to Purdue’s visit to Indiana in 2018. Unfortunately, it is still all too relevant in 2019.

 You know, the kind of tenacity that would get people so upset that they just wanted to throw something.

-Perhaps no Purdue team personified this more than their 1992 team which included current head coach Matt Painter as a guard that averaged 3.3 point per game.
+Perhaps no Purdue team personified this more than their 1992 team which included current head coach Matt Painter as a guard that averaged 3.3 points per game.

 Don’t get us wrong, that Purdue team was nothing special by their standards.
 They finished 18-15 overall, 8-10 in the Big Ten, and went to the NIT.
 It was a season not unlike the one that this year’s Indiana team is suffering through.